apache/ofbiz-framework/README.md

   first letter of every word in a task name.
 However, you cannot use the shortcut form for OFBiz server tasks.
   Example: `gradlew loadAdminUserLogin -PuserLoginId=myadmin` = `gradlew lAUL -PuserLoginId=myadmin`

+- Dependent tasks can be skipped with the -x switch.
+  Example: `gradlew build -x test` does not run the tests within the build.

 #### Example standard tasks